CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 Still in the Data View, check out the tab below the SQL tab, the one that has a bar graph.
 This is our Filters tab.

 Filters in CartoDB are an excellent way to explore your data because they help you analyze the contents of columns by showing, depending on the characteristics of the data in the column, the unique entries, a histogram of the data distribution, or the range in values of another column.
-For instance, it may not be obvious to expect that _quarry_, _quarry_blast_, or _sonic_boom_ are entries that can exist alongside of _earthquakes_ in the `type` column.
+For instance, it may not be obvious to expect that _quarry_, _quarry_blast_, _explosion_, or _sonic_boom_ are possible entries that can exist alongside of _earthquakes_ in the `type` column.

 Start by exploring the options available when you apply the filters to your data.
 Look specifically at different columns of data and how you are presented with distinct methods for filtering.